Vaccines cause autism – Conspiracy Theories Myths

 Fact: No, it won’t

-In many Islam countries like Afghanistan, Nigeria and Iran they believed that vaccines kills people or it would make the girls infertile.
-They had suspected that the USA had plotted the trap in vaccines to eradicate them.
-In addition it was believed that the polio vaccine is made from the tissues of the monkeys that was forbidden to Muslims.
-As a result people in many countries restricted their children to inject the polio vaccine and are suffering from serious illness.
-Hence, many governments took initiative to allow their citizens to get immunization.
-After several tests conducted by the Nigerian government this theory was debunked.
-Yet the vaccines were imported only from the Muslim countries for their own belief.
+In many Islamic countries like Afghanistan, Nigeria, and Iran, some believed that vaccines kill people or would make girls infertile.
+They suspected that the USA had plotted a trap in vaccines to eradicate them.
+In addition, it was believed that the polio vaccine was made from monkey tissues, which are forbidden to Muslims.
+As a result, people in many countries restricted their children from receiving the polio vaccine and suffered from serious illnesses.
+Hence, many governments took the initiative to encourage their citizens to get immunized.
+After several tests conducted by the Nigerian government, this theory was debunked.
+Yet, the vaccines were imported only from Muslim countries for their own reassurance.

 • Conspiracy Theory – Vaccines are the used for population control: